mehmetcc/gene-tonic/README.md

 ```

 # Configurations
 There are two configurations in  nn and ga subdirectories, which are essentially Objects that contain several fields.
-Hopefully, in the future I would have the chance to implement a JSON based approach.
+In the future I would like to implement a JSON based approach.

 # Benchmarks
 ```scala